-At FamilyMart, the responsible labeling of processed foods is especially important as our customers widely vary.
-For example, we recognize that we must ensure the safety of anyone with food allergies, and prevent the excessive intake of certain substances that can have heavy health consequences.
-In addition to the information we are required by law to give on the labels on the private-brand products sold at FamilyMart, we list a total of 28 items on the allergy labeling: the seven items mandated to be labeled by law plus 21 items recommended for labeling.
-We do this so that customers can purchase products with peace of mind.
-Furthermore, we also provide information that we believe our customers would like to know when choosing products (e.g., ingredients, nutritional ingredients, and preservation methods).
+At FamilyMart, the responsible labeling of processed foods is especially important as its customers widely vary.
+For example, FamilyMart recognizes that it must ensure the safety of anyone with food allergies, and prevent the excessive intake of certain substances that can have heavy health consequences.
+In addition to the information FamilyMart is required by law to give on the labels on the private-brand products sold at FamilyMart, it lists a total of 28 items on the allergy labeling: the eight items mandated to be labeled by law plus 20 items recommended for labeling.
+FamilyMart does this so that customers can purchase products with peace of mind.
+Furthermore, FamilyMart also provides information that FamilyMart believes its customers would like to know when choosing products (e.g., ingredients, nutritional ingredients, and preservation methods).